-UC San Diego Health System is a leader in the endovascular and surgical treatment of stroke.
-Patients at UC San Diego Health System benefit from the full range of treatments available for primary and secondary prevention of stroke.
+UC San Diego Health System is a leader in endovascular and surgical treatment of stroke, using specially-designed instruments to remove blood clots and restore blood flow to the brain.
 UC San Diego faculty trains physicians nationally and internationally in these techniques and participates in leading interventional clinical trials.

 Beyond the acute treatment of stroke, surgeons at UC San Diego Health System offer carotid endarterectomy, carotid stenting, extracranial-intracranial bypass and intracranial interventions for secondary prevention.
-From January to June 2012, UC San Diego stroke patients suffered no major systemic or neurological complications.
+From July 2012 through June 2013, we performed 21 endovascular coiling or surgical clipping procedures to treat unruptured brain aneurysms, with a 90.5% survival rate.
 Read more about our Stroke and Neurovascular Surgery Program.

 Processes of Care

 Regardless of the type of stroke, UC San Diego patients receive the right care.
-We closely monitor compliance with processes of care as endorsed by The Joint Commission.
+We closely monitor compliance with processes of care as endorsed by The Joint Commission and American Heart Association.
 The chart below shows that UC San Diego Health System continues to provide consistent care across all measures compared to other hospitals throughout the country.